monarch-initiative/phenomics/docs/pages/clin-phen.md

 **Session 6: Breakout II: Generate “Kids First” phenotype data collection standards**

-**Group Discussion: What are the next steps?
-How to continue to develop these standards?
-How to communicate the standards with other Kids First researchers?:**
+**Session 7: Group Discussion: What are the next steps?** How to continue to develop these standards?
+How to communicate the standards with other Kids First researchers?:

-**Session 7: Neurodevelopmental Outcomes**
+**Session 8: Neurodevelopmental Outcomes**